Covid origin: Why the Wuhan lab-leak theory is being taken seriously

 Why does this matter?

-Given the massive human toll of the pandemic - which has now claimed the lives of 3.5 million people worldwide - most scientists think understanding how and where the virus originated is crucial to prevent it happening again.
+Given the massive human toll of the pandemic - with the recorded deaths of about 6.9 million people worldwide - most scientists think understanding how and where the virus originated is crucial to prevent it happening again.

 If the "zoonotic" theory is proved correct, it could affect activities such as farming and wildlife exploitation.
 In Denmark, fears about the spread of the virus through mink farming led to millions of mink being culled.